jskov/openapi-jaxrs-client/README.md

     default value: NUMBER_

-**naming-rules-enum**
+**naming-rules-enum-constant**

->Allows you to control the naming of enumeration entries using the operators described above.
+>Allows you to control the naming of enumeration constants using the operators described above.

 >The type name is given as input.